 Is The Trial of Chicago 7’s Richard Schultz Based on a Real Lawyer?
 Where is He Now?

 Yes, Richard Schultz was, indeed, the assistant to then-U.S. Attorney General Tom Foran when the trial of the Chicago 8 started in 1969.
-(The group was only referred to as the Chicago 7 after Bobby Seale was given a mistrial).
+(The group was only called the Chicago 7 after Bobby Seale was given a mistrial).
 In fact, Schultz was the lead prosecutor.
 He had graduated from DePaul Law School, where he was also the editor-in-chief of the Law Review.
 About the riots that he witnessed, he said, “It was violent, it was wild.
-Demonstrators were being beaten on the heads, cops were being hit with boards with nails sticking out.”
+Demonstrators were being beaten on the heads; cops were being hit with boards with nails sticking out.”

 Credits: Verna Sadock/WMAQ-TV, Rich Samuels